Mikeware/SpaceBattleArena/doc/client/index.md

 ---
 title: Client Setup
+outline-header: IDE Tutorials
+outline:
+ - { url: "jGRASP/index.html", title: "jGRASP" }
+ - { url: "Eclipse/index.html", title: "Eclipse" }
 ---

 Client Setup
 ========
 Any Java IDE should be able to be used for Space Battle Arena.

-We typically use jGRASP or Eclipse.
+We typically use [jGRASP](http://www.jgrasp.org/) or [Eclipse](https://eclipse.org/).
+Look to the **left** for some walk-throughs on setting up Space Battle using different IDEs.

 The general process involves: